 - Decreased sex drive

-- Decrease in beard and growth of body hair
+- The decrease in beard and growth of body hair

-- Decrease in size or firmness of the testicles
+- The decrease in size or firmness of the testicles

-- Decrease in muscle mass and increase in body fat
+- The decrease in muscle mass and an increase in body fat

 - Enlarged male breast tissue